 What is Arm’s Length Transaction?

-Arm’s length transaction means a transaction between two enterprises, such that the parties act independent of each other and the price agreed between them (also known as transfer price) is free from any influence that maybe they’re due to the relation between parties who are not independent.
+Arm’s length transaction means a transaction between two enterprises, such that the parties act independently, and the price agreed between them (also known as transfer price) is free from any influence that maybe they’re due to the relation between parties who are not independent.

 In other words, this transaction is the one that is done at a fair value.
 A transaction can be at arm’s length only when the parties to the contract do not influence each other in any way.
 If the parties are related to each other, or one party can influence the other, then prices decided will not be equal to fair value but will be influenced owing to the relationship that exists between the parties.